-On April 17, 2024, the Company entered into an underwriting agreement with Aegis Capital Corp. ("Aegis") in connection with the public offering of 10,000,000 shares of the Company's common stock at a public offering price of \$4.00 per share (the "Offering").
-The Company's net proceeds from the Offering, after deducting the underwriting discount and other estimated offering expenses payable by the Company, were approximately \$35.7 million.
-As a result of the Offering, the Company's common stock commenced trading on the Nasdaq Capital Market under the ticker symbol "SERV".
+On April 17, 2024, the Company entered into an underwriting agreement (the "Underwriting Agreement") with Aegis Capital Corp. ("Aegis") in connection with the public offering of 10,000,000 shares of the Company's common stock at a public offering price of \$4.00 per share (the "Offering").
+The Company's net proceeds from the Offering, after deducting the underwriting discount and other estimated offering expenses payable by the Company, were approximately \$35.8 million.
+As a result of the Offering, the Company's common stock commenced trading on The Nasdaq Capital Market under the ticker symbol "SERV".